General

 Q: How does data transfer pricing work?

-You will pay standard AWS data transfer charges for data transferred in and out of an Amazon MSK cluster.
+You will pay standard Amazon Web Services data transfer charges for data transferred in and out of an Amazon MSK cluster.
 You will not be charged for data transfer within the cluster in a region, including data transfer between brokers and data transfer between brokers and Apache ZooKeeper nodes.

 Service Level Agreement